tedhagos/tedhagos.github.com/jekyll/_posts/2015-01-26-howto-show-posts-in-category.md

 ---

-title: How to Show Posts in a given category
+title: Show Posts in a given category
 author: Ted Hagos

 ---